More retirement-related regulatory news for plan sponsors, including links to detailed information.

 Final rule aimed at improving investors’ experience issued by SEC

-The Securities and Exchange Commission (SEC) issued a final rule aimed at improving investors’ experience when investing in mutual funds, exchange-traded funds (ETFs), and other investment vehicles.
+The U.S. Securities and Exchange Commission (SEC) issued a final rule aimed at improving investors’ experience when investing in mutual funds, exchange-traded funds (ETFs), and other investment vehicles.
 The rule permits asset managers to deliver shareholder reports by making them publicly accessible on a free website and sending investors a paper notice of each report’s availability via mail.
 If an investor prefers to continue receiving shareholder reports by mail, they may do so.
 The new rule goes into effect January 21, 2021.

 To learn more about the final rule, click here.